-Restricted Shares: During 2004, the Committee awarded 30,000 Restricted Common Shares to three key executives under the 2004 Plan.
-Awards were provided in recognition of individual contributions made during 2004 or for retention purposes.
-Restricted Share Awards are subject to forfeiture in the event of a termination of employment during a 3-year vesting period.
+Restricted Shares.
+During 2005, the Committee awarded 20,000 restricted Common Shares to two key executives under the 2004 Plan for retention purposes.
+Restricted share awards are subject to forfeiture in the event of a termination of employment during a three-year vesting period.